litmuschaos/litmus-e2e/index.md

 # **LitmusChaos E2E**

 LitmusChaos is a toolset to do [cloud-native chaos engineering](https://dev.to/umamukkara/chaos-engineering-for-cloud-native-systems-2fjn).
 It takes a cloud-native approach to create, manage and monitor chaos.
 Chaos is orchestrated using the Kubernetes Custom Resource Definitions (CRDs) which are called ChaosEngine, ChaosExperiment and ChaosResult.
 For a higher performance we need these components to work accurately according to our hypothesis between every upgrade and updates which brings the need of <b>LitmusChaos E2E</b>.<br>
-The Litmus E2E is broadly divided in three categories Generic, OpenEBS.
-LitmusPortal managed by respective branch in litmus-e2e repository.
+The Litmus E2E is broadly divided in 2 categories Generic & Litmus-Portal.

 ## **Pipeline Details**